 Teams that go quiet after raising money are a warning sign.
 Regular updates on development, treasury usage, and roadmap progress indicate ongoing commitment.
 Sudden changes to announced plans, especially regarding token unlocks or allocations, should be scrutinized.

-XVII.
+XVIII.
 Community

 Forums, research, and data sources for fair launch discussions.